AdarshMJ/AdarshMJ/README.md

-- 👋 Hi, I’m @AdarshMJ
+- 👋 Hi, I’m Adarsh
 - 👀 I’m interested in graph representation learning and geometric deep learning.
 - 🌱 I’m currently studying my Masters in Computer Science at the Saarland University.